-The following is a general summary of the material Canadian federal income tax considerations, based on the current provisions of the Income Tax Act (Canada) and the regulations thereto (collectively, the "ITA"), to Participants who, at all relevant times and for purposes of the ITA: (i) are resident in Canada, (ii) are granted Awards by virtue of their employment with the Company or an affiliate, (iii) hold any Common Shares acquired pursuant to the settlement of an Award as capital property, and (iv) deal at arm's length with, and are not affiliated with, the Company or any affiliate (each, a "Canadian Participant" for purposes of this section "Certain Canadian Federal Income Tax Considerations").
+The following is a general summary of the material Canadian federal income tax considerations, based on the current provisions of the Income Tax Act (Canada) and the regulations thereto (collectively, the "ITA"), to Participants who, at all relevant times and for purposes of the ITA: (i) are resident in Canada, (ii) are granted Awards by virtue of their employment with the Company or a corporation with which the Company does not deal at arm's length for the purposes of the ITA (for the purposes of the Plan and this section, an "affiliate"), (iii) hold any Common Shares, if any, acquired pursuant to the settlement of an Award as capital property, and (iv) deal at arm's length with, and are not affiliated with, the Company or any affiliate (each, a "Canadian Participant" for purposes of this section).
 Common Shares will generally be considered to be capital property to a Canadian Participant unless such shares are held in the course of carrying on a business of trading or dealing in securities or are acquired in a transaction or transactions which may be considered to be an adventure or concern in the nature of trade.